niklasbuschmann/contrast/_posts/2021-12-02-UR5-moveAndPlace.md

   - These configurations were also checked for singularities at $\theta_{3}$ and $\theta_{5}$.
   - Any configurations resulting in a homogeneous transformation that needs the gripper pick to collide with the table are changed to a cut off transformation in order to avoid collisions.
   - The set of joint space coordinates that clears all these checks were used to move the robot in every iteration.

+Rviz was used to visualize the control algorithm.

 ## Result